xjh9981/xjh9981.github.io/_projects/2_project.md

         DOUBLECHECK
         </span> <div style="flex-grow: 1; height: 1px; background-color: black; margin-left: 10px;"></div>
         </div> </h3>
-        DoubleCheck is a method that utilizes a handlebar-mounted smartphone to detect single-handed cycling and followed distracting secondary tasks.
+        DoubleCheck {% cite doublecheck_percom %} is a method that utilizes a handlebar-mounted smartphone to detect single-handed cycling and followed distracting secondary tasks.
 The work was established on the premise that single-handed cycling undermines the stability of handlebar during cycling.
 Preliminary data shows that For both acceleration and angular speed:

         - The signal has denser power over the frequency band during single-handed cycling.